 It is important to note that on occasion, patients who have not experienced symptomatic relief from lumbar spine surgery may actually have had SI joint problems to begin with or have problems with the spine and SI joint.
 In addition, patients who have had prior surgery may now have adjunct issues with their SI joints.

 A variety of tests performed during physical examination may help reveal the SI joint as the cause of your symptoms.
 In addition, X-rays, CT-scan or MRI can be helpful in the diagnosis of SI joint-related problems.
 It is also important to remember that more than one condition (like a disc problem) can co-exist with SI joint problems.

 The most relied upon method to accurately determine whether the SI joint is the cause of your low back pain symptoms is to inject the SI joint with a local anesthetic.Your surgeon will deliver the injection with either fluoroscopic or CT guidance to verify accurate placement of the needle in the SI joint.
 If your symptoms are decreased by a minimum of 75%, it can be concluded that the SI joint is either the source, or a major contributor, to your low back pain.
 If the level of symptomology does not change after SI joint injection, it is less likely that the SI joint is the cause of your low back pain.

-The iFuse Implant System is a minimally invasive surgical option for SI joint conditions, including sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System is a minimally invasive surgical option for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 The procedure typically involves three small titanium implants surgically inserted across the SI joint, and is designed to create a durable construct to stabilize the SI joint.
 The procedure is done through a small incision and takes about an hour.